-Having forced the system in to System setup mode by holding down the HMI plus button while turning Switch S301, setup is written in the lower right corner of the HMI.
+Having forced the system in to System setup mode by holding down the HMI plus button while turning Switch in the door, setup is written in the lower right corner of the HMI.
 Press the rightmost HMI button to enter the setup menu.